IBM/aspera-cli/README.erb.md

 ### <a name="jwt"></a>Activation of JSON Web Token (JWT) for direct authentication

-In addition to basic API Client registration, the following steps are required for a Browser-less, Key-based authentication.
+In addition to basic API Client registration, the following steps are required for a Browser-less, Private Key-based authentication.

 #### Key Pair Generation